IVF EMR Software

 Treatment Options – There should be a treatment management feature that supports multiple cure options keeping in mind all the notes, analysis, and diagnostics.

-Embryo/Sperm Management – After collecting all the sperm and embryo samples, they must be kept organized by assigning them tracking collection dates, running proper assessments, and checking the storage status.
+Embryo/Sperm Management – After collecting all the sperm and embryo samples, they must be kept organized by assigning tracking collection dates to them, running proper assessments, and checking the storage status.

 Batch Grouping – There should be a feature that links all the data and medical tools that are used during the treatment, and groups the data into batches.
 Doing this can track the success rate of pregnancies, and problems with different cases can be identified as soon as they arise.